aspose-words/Aspose.Words-Documentation/java/getting-started/system-requirements/_index.md

 ## Supported Operating Systems

-Any Operating System that can run a Java Runtime Environment (JRE) - can run Aspose.Words for Java.
-The following table lists most but not all supported Operating Systems.
+Any Operating System that can run the Java Runtime Environment (JRE) can run Aspose.Words for Java.
+The following table lists most, but not all, supported Operating Systems.

 <table>
 	<tr>